-An Environmental Management Plan (EMP) is one of the most important outputs of the EIA process as it synthesises all the proposed mitigation and monitoring actions, set to a timeline and with specific assigned responsibilities.
+An Environmental Management Plan (EMP) is one of the most important outputs of the EIA process as it synthesises all of the proposed mitigation and monitoring actions, set to a timeline and with specific assigned responsibilities.
 This EMP details the mitigation and monitoring actions to be implemented during the following phases of these developments:

 - Planning and Design - the period, prior to construction, during which preliminary legislative and administrative arrangements, necessary for the preparation of erven, are made and engineering designs are carried out.
-The preparation of construction tender documents forms part of this phase; - Construction - the period during which the proponent, having dealt with the necessary legislative and administrative arrangements, appoints a contractor for the development of services infrastructure and construction of the road to service the development as well as any other construction process(s) within the development areas; - Operation and Maintenance - the period during which the services infrastructure will be fully functional and maintained.
+The preparation of construction tender documents forms part of this phase; - Construction - the period during which the proponent, having dealt with the necessary legislative and administrative arrangements, appoints a contractor for the development and construction activities for the development as well as any other construction process(s) within the development areas; - Operation and Maintenance - the period during which the facility and associated infrastructure will be fully functional and maintained.